-The Mercedes-Benz C300 Cabriolet variants are as follows: C300 Cabriolet.
-Features include front seats with memory function, satellite navigation, a Burmester surround-sound system, three-colour adjustable ambient lighting, a 10.2-inch infotainment display, a steering with dual touchpad controls, walnut wood trim and park assist.
+The Mercedes-Benz C-Class Cabriolet variants are as follows: C300 Cabriolet.
+Features, as you would expect from something that costs as much as the Mercedes-Benz C-Class Cabriolet on-road price, include front seats with memory function, satellite navigation, a Burmester surround-sound system, three-colour adjustable ambient lighting, a 10.2-inch infotainment display, a steering with dual touchpad controls, walnut wood trim and park assist.
 On the safety front, it gets a reversing camera, parking sensors for the front and rear, 8 airbags, ABS, EBD, ESP, EBA and traction control.

 In the cabin, there are quite a few details that are shared with the C-Class sedan.
-The cabin is nothing short of opulent, and the levels of fit and finish are very impressive.
-The dashboard looks similar to the one on the sedan, and the electrically-adjustable front seats provide good support, while the really cool 'seat belt presenter' has the seat belt extend towards the occupant.
+The cabin is nothing short of opulent, and the levels of fit and finish are very impressive and right on the price.
+Mercedes-Benz C-Class Cabriolet’s dashboard looks similar to the one on the sedan, and the electrically-adjustable front seats provide good support, while the really cool 'seat belt presenter' has the seat belt extend towards the occupant.
 The doors open nice and wide, and the front seats slide forward, giving rear passengers a decent amount of legroom.
 However, headroom could've been better at the back.
 Boot space is acceptable, but not with the roof down.

 Engine Specifications & Performance